 (Police said Papworth, Norris, and Humphrey had a plan B: They also had planned to steal valuable paintings from millionaire Kay Kimbell.)

 Fast-forward to 1964.
 On March 9 David Fred Hagler was to go on trial in Dallas for using a stolen credit card to pay for an engine overhaul.
-Having developed a distaste for the criminal justice system, Hagler, with Mrs. Loretta Anderson of Euless, instead went to Corpus Christi, where on March 10 they rented a Cessna 210 airplane.
+Having developed a distaste for the criminal justice system, Hagler, with Mrs. Loretta Anderson of Euless, instead went to Corpus Christi, where on March 10 they rented a Cessna 210 airplane from an aviation company.
 They planned, they told the aviation company, to take aerial photos of Padre Island, which is south of Corpus Christi.

 The next day the airplane was found in Matagorda Bay, which is north of Corpus Christi.